faketut/Voidspire/README.md

-# SoloAbyss
+# Voidspire

-**SoloAbyss** is a terminal-based, single-player dungeon crawler implemented in C++.
+**Voidspire** is a terminal-based, single-player dungeon crawler implemented in C++.
 The game features an endless tower structure with procedurally generated floors, turn-based combat, and support for modular gameplay extensions such as a dynamic weather system and a quest engine.
 It was developed to demonstrate object-oriented design principles, memory-safe architecture, and feature extensibility.

 ---